codio-content/Linux-Introduction/.guides/content/Creating-directories-288b.md

-## I know how to list existing directories and files, lets create them!
+## Creating new directories and files

-_Bash_ commands show pretty useful when working with the _file tree_.
-For example, if you are asked to start a new software project, most certainly you'll need to create a directory that may hold more files and directories inside it.
+If you are asked to start a new software project, you'll almost certainly need to create a directory that can hold more files and directories inside it.

-Good idea!
 Lets do that:

 1. Execute: `mkdir dir2`